-Contact Theresa Bivaletz, bivaletzt@wpunj.edu or Sherry Capers Dock, capersdocks@wpunj.edu.
+Contact Theresa Bivaletz, bivaletzt@wpunj.edu or Denise Ginyard-Potts, ginyardpottsd@wpunj.edu.

 LGBTQIA+

 As a part of William Paterson's commitment to promote a safe, welcoming, and inclusive environment for all genders and sexual identities, the Center for Diversity and Inclusion works to validate the experiences and serve the needs of the LGBTQ community.
 To read more, please visit this webpage, LGBTQIA+ Experience at WP, at wpunj.edu/osdi/Gender-Sexuality-Resources/ lgbtqia-experience-at-wp